 - **Confidence Scoring** - Each threat gets a 0-100 confidence score based on pattern count, context, and signals

-- **Context-Aware Detection** — Patterns found in query strings score higher than those in POST body
+- **Context-Aware Detection** - Patterns found in query strings score higher than those in the request body

 - **False Positive Reporting** - Mark threats as false positives from the dashboard; auto-creates exclusion rules